 Section 3.4.6 identified the communities in which the most direct effects of Alternative 2 are likely to occur.
 Regarding active LLP license and vessel ownership, those communities are the Seattle, WA MSA and Anchorage, AK.
 Regarding active vessel operations, the most involved communities are the Seattle MSA and Unalaska, AK.
-The latent licenses that could lose the cod endorsement under Alternative 2 are currently owned by entities that report residences of Kodiak, AK, Wasilla, AK, and the Seattle MSA.
+The licenses that could lose the cod endorsement under Alternative 2 are currently owned by entities that report residences of Kodiak, AK, Wasilla, AK, and the Seattle MSA.
+Other communities with license ownership interests via CDQ groups or ANCSA corporations identified in Section 3.4.6 include St. Paul Island, AK, and several dozen villages or communities in the Bristol Bay and Yukon Delta region of western Alaska.
 Impacts on crew for active or potentially active vessels are likely distributed across a variety of geographies based on residence, but data are not available to list specific communities or estimate the distribution of active crew residence.
 It is assumed, based on the prevalence of pot CP ownership location and homeport, that many crew members reside in or around the Seattle MSA.
+Were the licenses associated with western Alaska communities entities to be active in the fishery, it is likely that the vessels named on those licenses would make efforts to hire some crew from member communities.